bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

 If one side does not configure sessions within the server's acceptable configuration window (TimeWindow), then the server is entitled to remove the configured sessions and report "Unestablished" to the client.

+# API Endpoints and Specifications
+Each peer needs an API endpoint that will implement the API protocol.
+This API should be publicly listed in peeringDB and also as a potential expansion of RFC 9092 which provides endpoint integration to whois.
+Each API endpoint should be fuzz-tested and protected against abuse.
+Attackers should not be able to access internal systems using the API.
+Every single request should come in with a unique guid called RequestID that maps to a peering request for later reference.
+This guid format should be standardized across all requests.
+This guid should be provided by the receiver once it receives the request and must be embedded in all communication.
+If there is no RequestID present then that should be interpreted as a new request and the process starts again.
+An email address is needed for communication if the API fails or is not implemented properly (can be obtained through peeringdb).

 ## Endpoints:
 * ADD IX PEER